redbubble/finch-template/README.md

 * [finagle-hawk](https://github.com/redbubble/finagle-hawk) - HTTP Holder-Of-Key Authentication Scheme for Finagle.

-Redbubble also makes available a [GraphQL version of this template](https://github.com/redbubble/graphql-template) (which is more complete and contains a Docker image)
+Redbubble also makes available a [GraphQL version of this template](https://github.com/redbubble/graphql-template) (which is more complete and contains a Docker image).

 If you're after a basic Finch template, several are available: